February 14, 2017

 - Losing weight also relieves the pressure on the spine and “lightens the load” on your discs.

 At Healthcare Associates the emphasis is on providing a personalized approach for each patient’s needs.
 We work with you to determine the underlying cause of your back pain and find the optimal treatment for you.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book an appointment today.

 Ready to become your healthiest self?